All Episodes

 And that's why John and I were predicting Trump would win that day when no one else was.

-Um and because none of those states did anything except put old people in harm's way.
+And because none of those states did anything except put old people in harm's way, it's frustrating on a lot of levels.

-I cannot, and I don't think anybody can say with any certainty, although it would be great to see the media choke on the words we can now project that Donald J. Trump has been re-elected the forty-fifth president of the United States.
+I cannot, and I don't think anybody can say with any certainty, although it would be great to see the media choke on the words we can now project that Donald J. Trump has been re-elected the 45th president of the United States.

 That would be worth the price of admission.